 Our Las Vegas deportation defense attorneys have had great success in keeping clients in the U.S. We take care of all the visa and green card paperwork.
 This maximizes the odds of the applications going through.

 We also defend clients facing criminal charges and deportation proceedings.
-Our criminal defense attorneys fight for cancellation of removal.
+Our criminal defense attorneys fight for the cancellation of removal.
 And we negotiate plea bargains where charges may get reduced to non-deportable offenses.

 We also help people remain in the U.S. through: